-Trials conducted in New York, Iowa and Indiana from 2011-2014 showed a positive return to nitrogen and positive yields overall for Adapt-N when compared with farmer normal practice.
-Field scale trials conducted in 2015 and 2016 in North Carolina and on NutrientStar test plots, however, while demonstrating an overall positive NUE, showed an average return to nitrogen of $-25/acre (averaged across all trial locations/years).
+Trials conducted in New York and Iowa (2011-2014), Indiana (2016) and North Carolina (2017) showed a positive return to nitrogen and positive yields overall for Adapt-N when compared with farmer normal practice.
+Field-scale trials conducted in North Carolina (2015-2016) and on NutrientStar test plots (2015-2017), however, while demonstrating an overall positive NUE, showed an average return to nitrogen of $-23/acre (averaged across all trial locations/years).

 To see if Adapt-N trial locations are relevant to your operation, visit the Adapt-N and TED Framework page.